phax/phoss-directory/README.md

 # News and noteworthy

 * v0.9.11 - 2022-03-06
     * Only the SP owning a Participant can delete it.
-That implies, that upon certificate change an action is needed
+That implies, that upon certificate change the simple deletion will not work.
+It is recommended to first index the participant, so that the new certificate is used, and than delete it with the new certificate.
     * Added an Admin page to manually delete a participant without an owner check
     * Showing metadata information on participant details, if the admin user is logged in
 * v0.9.10 - 2022-02-24